 Traditionally, criminal offenses that disqualify an operator from retaining their CDL require the CDL operator to use a vehicle in a way prohibited by law.
 This can include the unlawful use of the CDL operator’s personal, non-commercial motor vehicle.
 The most common of these offenses involve a CDL operator driving with a prohibited blood alcohol concentration, leaving the scene of an accident, driving recklessly, or using a vehicle in the commission of a felony.
 Depending on the type of vehicle used and the offense committed, a resulting CDL disqualification can last for as little as 60 days and for as long as the CDL operator’s lifetime.

 If you are a CDL operator and have been arrested or cited for an offense, contact Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to your individualized case.
-Act now and contact us today at 1-800-NOT GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.